cloudnull/rcbops_chefserver_cookbooks/README.rst

 The script has a bunch of override variables that can be set in script or as environment variables.

-Set this to override the RCBOPS Developer Mode, DEFAULT is False:
+Set this to override the Cookbook version, DEFAULT is "v4.1.2":
-  DEVELOPER_MODE=True or False
+  COOKBOOK_VERSION=""

 Set this to override the chef default password, DEFAULT is "Random Things":
   CHEF_PW=""